Choose your settings

 This is what happened to Jonathan Ducharme’s* mother—Alex’s* grandmother—Elsie.* She was an 81-year-old woman, living in Montmagny, and someone was trying to scam her.
 Thanks to the attentiveness of the staff at her caisse, she didn’t fall for it, but it came close.

 “He had an answer to every question my mom asked,” recounts Ducharme.
-He said his voice sounded off because his nose was hurt in the accident.
+The caller said his voice sounded off because his nose was hurt in the accident.
 The reason he called her was because he couldn’t reach anyone else and he knew he could count on her to keep a secret.

 Elsie headed out to the caisse immediately, along with her sister-in-law, who was with her when she got the call.
 Incredibly, the scammer had the nerve to call back as they were en route!